xray-imaging/tomolog-cli/docs/source/install.rst

    :width: 720px
    :alt: project

-the go to the setting tab and copy the App key and App secret in a file in your home directory called:
+then go to the setting tab and copy the App key and App secret in a file in your home directory called:

 ::